sirflyingv/MaptyMy/README.md

 - delete workout
 - edit workout data and position
 - delete all workouts
 - sort workouts (with form to chose parameter and direction of sorting).
-Sorting affects only order of elements in sidebar, workout arrays isn't mutated
+Sorting affects only order of elements in sidebar, workout array isn't mutated
-- modal wndow for confirmation of deleting anything
+- modal window for confirmation of deleting anything